anki-geo/ultimate-geography/README.md

 - `(card:"Country - Capital" or card:"Capital - Country") tag:UG::Sovereign_State` to learn the capitals of the world's sovereign states;
 - `tag:UG::North_America -tag:UG::Caribbean` to focus on the countries in North America, but not in the Caribbean (i.e. those in Northern and Central America).

+Alternatively, instead of moving your desired subset of cards into a filtered deck, you can suspend the remaining cards.
+In this case, you need to search for the inverse of your desired subset and [suspend](https://docs.ankiweb.net/browsing.html?highlight=suspend#cards) the cards found by that search.
+For instance, to learn flags and nothing else (taking the first example above), you would search for `deck:"Ultimate Geography" -card:"Flag - Country"`.
+(You need the first term to search only within the UG deck, and `-` for the inverse.)
+The advantage of suspending cards is that filtered decks don't have an easy way of configuring daily new card limits.
+The disadvantage is that it can be slightly more fiddly, especially if you plan to later study the remaining cards (you need to suspend and unsuspend cards).

 ## Getting started

 First-time here?
 Welcome! 👋